mineo/yatemplate/README.md

 can use everything [YASnippet][yasnippet_writing] offers in the template.

-Note that a dollar sign `$` will be added to the end of the regular expression automatically because most of the template fill names will very likely be of the form `filename.extension`.
+Note that a dollar sign `$` will be added to the end of the regular expression automatically because most of the template filenames will very likely be of the form `filename.extension`.
 If you want to specify a template filename where the last letters are not the extension, add `.*` at the end.